“You let a robot think for itself, and next you’ll have the Compact crawling up your ass.”

 overheard in a market on Shadir

-The Array is a cluster of stars, outside the plane of the ecliptic around a nearby spiral galaxy.
+The Array is a cluster of stars, well outside the plane of the ecliptic around a nearby spiral galaxy.
 More than a hundred thousand star systems are located within the Array, many of them inhabited.

 There is indigenous life in the Array, but Outsider life (including humaniti) came to the Array through mysterious means, over 30,000 years ago.
 For whatever reasons, almost all technology was lost to those early inhabitants.
 Populations arrived at and came up on various worlds, most being forced to adapt to alien environments, but none achieved TL-2, until thousands of years later.
 Jump technology wasn’t invented until humans had occupied the Array for almost 20,000 years.
 Earth is no longer even a memory in the game.
 Also, in the Array there are no alien sophonts, so various populations of humaniti are the inhabitants throughout.